 Denton, TX 76203-5017

 Physical Location: Union 411

 TTY: (940) 369-8652

-The fastest way to meet with the attorney is to come to our Open Legal Clinic on Wednesdays.
-Open Legal Clinic hours are from 8:30 a.m. to 12:00 p.m., and then from 1:00 p.m. to 3:30 p.m. every Wednesday.
+The fastest way to meet with an attorney is to come to our Open Legal Clinic on Wednesdays.
+Open Legal Clinic hours are from 8:30 a.m. to 12:00 p.m. and from 1:00 p.m. to 3:30 p.m. every Wednesday.
 No need to schedule an appointment - just stop by!

 Upcoming Clinic Time Modifications, Clinic Cancelations and Office Closures